 In addition to the Consumer Protection Complaint Form linked above, the Charlotte School of Law Complaint Form, detailed below, is for former students of Charlotte School of Law (CSL) only.

-The Charlotte School of Law Complaint Form is for current and former students of Charlotte School of Law (CSL).
+The Charlotte School of Law Complaint Form is for former students of Charlotte School of Law (CSL).
 If you attended Charlotte School of Law at any time, we’d like to hear from you.
 Students in attendance at CSL on November 2016 or later – who ultimately didn’t graduate – may be eligible for some type of loan relief.
 Ultimately, the decision on loan relief will rest with the U.S. Department of Education.
 If you attended CSL, but paid in cash or some form other than loans, we would still like to hear from you.